cesarrmg08/api-automated-test-postman/README.md

 # API Test Automation with Postman

-This repository contains a collection of API tests implemented in Postman for the Simple Books API.
+This repository contains a collection of API tests implemented in Postman for the [Simple Books API](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md).
 The collection covers various scenarios, including creating clients, retrieving books, managing orders, and more.
+It also uses a Bearer Token to Authenticate.

 ## Instructions for Running the Tests